Felix Taschbach profile

 Teaching

-• Teaching Assistant, Computational Neuroscience at Neuromatch Academy, Summer 2022
+• Computational Neuroscience — Neuromatch Academy, Summer 2022

-• Graduate Instruction Assistant, Computational Models of the Brain at University of California San Diego, Spring 2021
+• Computational Models of the Brain — UCSD, Spring 2022

-• Teaching Assistant, Imperative Programming at Maastricht University, Spring 2017
+• Imperative Programming — Maastricht University, Spring 2017

-• Teaching Assistant, Introduction to Programming at Maastricht University, Fall 2016
+• Introduction to Programming — Maastricht University, Fall 2016

 Conferences